Summer Holiday (1963 film): Box-office

 The film's release helped Cliff Richard to be voted by exhibitors as the most popular star at the British box-office in the same year.
-The film was not a commercial success in the United States.
+However it flopped in the US, where it was released two days after the assassination of President John F. Kennedy.

 Cultural impact

 The majority of the numbers integrated dance with song – not merely serving as scenes to promote a number of "hit-parade" songs.
 Ross, an American choreographer later became a film director in his own right.

 Many singles from Cliff Richard lifted from the film, including the title track "Summer Holiday", as well as "The Next Time", "Bachelor Boy" and The Shadows instrumental "Foot Tapper" all reached Number one in the British charts during the first three months of 1963.

 The film suggested to the photographer Daniel Meadows a way in which he might emulate Benjamin Stone and travel around and photograph Britain from 1973 to 1974.

 Stage adaptations

 Summer Holiday was adapted into a stage musical in the mid-1990s, starring Darren Day in the role that Cliff Richard played.
 It premiered for a summer season at The Opera House in Blackpool in 1996, and then later toured nationally, before returning to Blackpool in 1998.
-The cast for these included Claire Buckfield, Isla Fisher, Faith Brown, Ross King, Peter Baldwin, and René Zagger.
+The cast for these included Claire Buckfield, Isla Fisher, Faith Brown, Ross King, Peter Baldwin, and Stephen McGlynn.
 It was also recorded and released on video, entitled "Summer Holiday - The Hits", which was all the musical numbers strung together by clips of Darren Day writing postcards to his friends, and describing what was happening in the story as he wrote.

 The stage musical differs in a number of respects from the film version.
 For example, the route to Athens is via Italy in the stage version rather than the original film route via Yugoslavia.
 The songs also differ, and include a number of songs from Cliff Richard's other early back catalogue, such as "The Young Ones".

 It was revived in 2003, starring Stefan Booth, but later starred Darren Day again.
 This production also included Day's future partner Suzanne Shaw (from the pop group Hear'say) as Bobby, and Aimi MacDonald as Bobby's mother.
 The production toured the UK.
 A further production in 2018 toured the UK with Ray Quinn in the Cliff Richard role and Bobby Crush as "Jerry", the agent.

 A revival of the stage musical toured East Anglia in Summer 2022, featuring a professional cast of actor-musicians augmented by local dancers.
 The production toured the Suffolk and Norfolk coasts, starting in Southwold before heading to Sheringham and finishing in Great Yarmouth.